Roald Dahl: Childhood

 Mrs Pratchett's former sweet shop in Llandaff, Cardiff, has a blue plaque dedicated to Dahl.
 His autobiography Boy: Tales of Childhood recalls the prank he and his friends played on her using a jar of gobstoppers.

 Dahl first attended The Cathedral School, Llandaff.
-At age eight, he and four of his friends were caned by the headmaster after putting a dead mouse in a jar of gobstoppers at the local sweet shop, which was owned by a "mean and loathsome" old woman named Mrs Pratchett.
+At age eight, he and four of his friends were caned by the headmaster after putting a dead mouse in a jar of gobstoppers at the local sweet shop, 11 High Street, Llandaff, owned by a "mean and loathsome" old woman, Mrs Pratchett.
 The five boys named their prank the "Great Mouse Plot of 1924".
-Mrs Pratchett inspired Dahl's creation of the cruel headmistress Miss Trunchbull in Matilda, and a prank, this time in a water jug belonging to Trunchbull, would also appear in the book.
+Mrs Pratchett inspired the cruel headmistress Miss Trunchbull in Dahl's Matilda; a prank, this time in Trunchbull's water jug, would also appear in the book.
 Gobstoppers were a favourite sweet among British schoolboys between the two World Wars, and Dahl referred to them in his fictional Everlasting Gobstopper which was featured in Charlie and the Chocolate Factory.

 Dahl transferred to St Peter's boarding school in Weston-super-Mare.
 His parents had wanted him to be educated at an English public school, and this proved to be the nearest because of the regular ferry link across the Bristol Channel.
 Dahl's time at St Peter's was unpleasant; he was very homesick and wrote to his mother every week but never revealed his unhappiness to her.
 After her death in 1967, he learned that she had saved every one of his letters; they were broadcast in abridged form as BBC Radio 4's Book of the Week in 2016 to mark the centenary of his birth.
 Dahl wrote about his time at St Peter's in his autobiography Boy: Tales of Childhood.
-Excelling at conkers—a traditional autumnal children's game in Britain and Ireland played using the seeds of horse chestnut trees—Dahl recollected, "at the ages of eight, nine and ten, conkers brought sunshine to our lives during the dreary autumn term".
+Excelling at conkers — a traditional autumnal children's game in Britain and Ireland played using the seeds of horse chestnut trees — Dahl recalled, "at the ages of eight, nine and ten, conkers brought sunshine to our lives during the dreary autumn term".